MasterJH5574/SimpleDB/README.md

   * All the decisions that worth telling are described above.
 Other decisions are really trivial, so I don't want to talk about them.
   * I didn't change any API.
   * I implemented all the code blank for Lab 1.
-  * You can directly see how long I spent by looking this timeline.
+  * You can directly see how long I spent by looking at this timeline.

 ### Lab 2